Geoffrey Whitehead

 Geoffrey Whitehead (born 1 October 1939) is an English actor.
 He has appeared in a range of television, film and radio roles.
-In the theatre, he has played at Shakespeare's Globe, St Martin's Theatre and the Bristol Old Vic.

 Early life

-Whitehead was born in Grenoside in Sheffield.
-With his father killed in the Second World War, Whitehead received an RAF benevolent grant which sent him to a minor public school.
+Whitehead was born on 1 October 1939 in Grenoside, Sheffield.
+After his father was killed in the Second World War, he received an RAF benevolent grant which sent him to a minor public school.
 He later attended the Royal Academy of Dramatic Art, where he became friends with fellow student John Thaw.